Ancient Origins

 The Nazca Lines are a collection of over 800 straight lines, 300 geometric figures, and 70 animal and plant geoglyphs etched into the desert floor of southern Peru — the largest concentration of geoglyphs in the world.
 Created by the Nazca culture between 500 BC and 500 AD, they cover an area of roughly 500 square kilometers.

 Ancient Aliens (Season 1, Episode 1; Season 5, Episode 8) presents them as landing strips or signals for alien spacecraft — the argument being that figures visible only from altitude must have been intended for observers in the sky.
-What archaeology has established is that the lines are visible from nearby hillsides as well, and that their creation — removing iron-oxide pebbles to expose lighter soil — required only organized groups, sighting poles, and measuring cords, not altitude.
+We know more than that now, and what we know is almost stranger: the lines are visible from nearby hillsides too, and the technique — removing iron-oxide pebbles to expose lighter soil — needed only organized groups, sighting poles, and measuring cords.
+No altitude required.
+Which means people who never once saw their own work whole still committed to drawing it at the scale of a city.

-The genuinely unanswered question is ritual purpose.
+And the deepest question is still wide open: why?
 The spider geoglyph accurately depicts the reproductive organ of a rare Amazonian spider not native to the coastal desert.
-Someone traveled between ecosystems to study this creature carefully enough to represent it at landscape scale.
-Why?
+Someone crossed between ecosystems to study this creature closely enough to render it at landscape scale, in a form no human eye on the ground could ever take in.
+That's not a riddle the desert has given up.
+It's one of the great unanswered "why"s of the ancient world.

 Getting there: Fly or take a bus to the city of Nazca (6-7 hours from Lima).
 Scenic flights over the lines depart from Nazca airport; book in advance, especially in peak season.
 Ground-level observation towers along the Pan-American Highway give a limited but free view.